mccurcio/mcc-ds-material/README.md

 - [R Markdown: The Definitive Guide by Yihui Xie, et al](https://bookdown.org/) :m: :free:

-- [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) Needed if you are going to use .RMD notebooks and docs. :Book Online: 📗
+- [R Markdown Cookbook](https://bookdown.org/yihui/rmarkdown-cookbook/) Needed if you are going to use .RMD notebooks and docs. *Book Online* 📗

 - For a full list of available Github markdown emoji and codes, check out [emoji-cheat-sheet](https://www.webfx.com/tools/emoji-cheat-sheet/).